The Families and Whānau Status Report 2017 looks at the pivotal role that families and whānau hold within our society.

 - The Te Ritorito 2017 Forum – opportunities and challenges for whānau, hapū and iwi wellbeing: presents an overview of the proceedings and initial outcomes from the forum, which was jointly hosted by Superu and Te Puni Kōkiri.
 You can view the presentation videos and slides here.

-Finally, there is an introductory chapter on the research project ‘Bridging Cultural Perspectives - building capability for both ‘Western’ and Te Ao Māori based perspectives to inform our work’ which is work still to be fully released.
+Finally, there is an introductory chapter on the research project ‘Bridging Cultural Perspectives - building capability for both ‘Western’ and Te Ao Māori based perspectives to inform our work’.
+[The full 'Bridging Cultural Perspectives' report was published in February 2018 and can be accessed here.]

 Please note that printed copies of this report have an error on page 92.
 You can download the correction here.